 God wants you to trust Him, and you’d like to do so.
 He wants you to glorify Him, to know Him, and so do you.
 But really, you often want to trust God only when you understand Him.
 Too often, that desire to know the Lord slices His list of attributes in half.

 When you and I settle for anything less than all of God, we also settle for less than all we can become.

 God Has More for You Than Conversion

-In these sacred places, He reveals the weakness of our hearts so that we learn not to depend on ourselves.
+Like the Holy Land, in these sacred places of our lives, He reveals the weakness of our hearts so that we learn not to depend on ourselves.
 As our weak grip finally gives way, we discover the joy of our weakness is His strength—which carried us all along.

 Why?
 So that as you surrender, you become more like the one who prayed in Gethsemane, “Not my will, but yours be done.”
 You become all He created you to be.

 Tell me what you think: What has God taught you by taking you places you never would have chosen?
 To leave a comment, just click here.